MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-previews-in-trial.md

 ---
 title: "Preview features in trial | MicrosoftDocs"
-description: "Learn about the features available in your Sales trial app and how to use them." ms.date: 10/01/2021 ms.topic: article
+description: "Learn about the features available in your Dynamics 365 Sales trial app and how to use them." ms.date: 10/01/2021 ms.topic: article
 author: lavanyakr01